In the final part of these ERP diaries, we’re going to have a look at how you

 As we all know, your people are your business.
 When you embark on an ERP project, you have to be conscious of the fact you’re about to ask them to (potentially) do more, change day-to-day practices they’re likely to want to keep and involve them in something they may be worried about (ERPs are often sold internally as a means of driving out inefficiencies – “job cuts” is what people hear…..).

-Some of the main challenges, and what you can do to alleviate them
+So what are the main challenges, and what you can do to alleviate them?

 Ensure everyone who needs to be involved is involved.
 Your great people need to understand that it’s “their” system and explain to them how it will not only benefit the company as a whole but “them personally” in their actual day-to-day role.